natamm4/audit-tool/README.md

    #### Option B: Run Prometheus in a Podman or Docker Container

-   You can use the official Prometheus DOcker image and mount your prom-blocks/ directory.
+   You can use the official Prometheus Docker image and mount your prom-blocks/ directory.
 Ensure you are in the directory containing your prom-blocks folder.

    ```bash
    # For Podman: